 It stands to reason that up to half of the software defects that create security problems can occur in design.
 Simply testing software for security bugs within lines of code or penetration testing your applications is not enough.
 Ignoring the fundamentals of how the code was written or what it was originally expected to do can also leave your organization vulnerable to attack.

 Architecture risk analysis is a process that begins before coding and helps organizations identify and manage potential problems.
 The process identifies a possible threat, and then estimates the likelihood that the threat will materialize.
 An ARA is unique to each organization.
 A qualitative risk analysis assigns a number value (high to low) to each identified risk, making it easier to prioritize.

 Threat modeling is different from risk analysis in that it looks at who is likely to attack your system.
 Just as risk analysis is unique, so is threat modeling—you can’t crib from your neighbor’s threat model.
 The model must be specific to your organization.

 Threat modeling and risk analysis should also precede any software application coding, including updates and patches.
 Additionally, threat modeling can be conducted later in the SDLC to help define areas for additional security testing.
 The process should be used to remove unnecessary features that could potentially become vulnerabilities.

-Just as no one ever thought a PLC system on an air-gaped network could be compromised, we had Stuxnet.
+Just when no one ever thought a PLC system on an air-gapped network could be compromised, we had Stuxnet.
 Things change.
 There will be more creative attacks, each looking for old ways of thinking and using new techniques to exploit them.
 Organizations need to consider this fact today.

 While you can’t easily go back and retrofit all the old devices and services, you can plan for a better tomorrow.
 In the meantime, we might have to put with a few more sirens in the night.